Danp04/danp04.github.io/docs/GitHub Pages/Creating public repo.md

 ---
 layout: default
+title: How to create Github Pages public repository?
-title: GitHub Pages
+parent: GitHub Pages
-nav_order: 5
+nav_order: 1
-has_children: false
 ---

-# GitHub pages
-{: .no_toc}
-In this section you will find out how to quickly create a website directly from your GitHub repository.

-### Table of contents
-{: .no_toc}

-1. TOC
-{:toc}

-## Creating a public repository for GitHub Pages

-How to create Github Pages public repository?
+# How to create Github Pages public repository?
 1. Open GitHub in the web browser and sign in to your account.
 2. Select **New repository** in the top right corner.
 3. Name the repository as *username.github.io*.